 The content is suitable for all levels of playing.
 All tunes have beginner, intermediate and advanced arrangements.
 You have access to all arrangements so can learn what suits you.

 How do the themes work?

-There is a new theme every two months.
+There is a new theme every three months.
 We mainly focus on Scotland and Scottish music, but also look at music from all over the world, and how it relates to Scottish music.

 The theme can be a person, a place, a type of tune, a feature of Scottish music, a Scottish tradition, etc.